-Downy woodpeckers are the smallest of North America’s woodpeckers but there are many smaller species elsewhere, especially the piculets.
+The Downy woodpecker is the smallest of North America’s woodpeckers but there are many smaller species elsewhere, especially the piculets.

-All across North America in woodland areas, gardens, parks and orchards.
+• Found in North America in woodland areas, gardens, parks & orchards

 Mating and Raising Young